paritytech/polkadot/roadmap/implementers-guide/src/types/overseer-protocol.md

 enum VoteCheckResult<T> {
 	// The vote was accepted and should be propagated onwards.
 	Accepted(T),
+	// The vote was valid but duplicate and should not be propagated onwards.
+	AcceptedDuplicate(T),
+	// The vote was valid but too far in the future to accept right now.
+	TooFarInFuture,
 	// The vote was bad and should be ignored, reporting the peer who propagated it.
 	Bad,
 	// We do not have enough information to evaluate the vote.
 Ignore but don't report.